MohamedLamrabet/Traffic-Signal-Optimization-PSO/README.md

 ### Running the SUMO Project
 1. Install SUMO software.
 2. Install Python version 3.10 or higher.
-3. Open the command line in the root of the project and run the following command: `py .\scripts\traciinterface.py`
+3. Set current directory where the project exists then to "scripts" and run the following command: `py traciinterface.py`

 ### Visualize the results of the simulation using Metabase
 1. Verify that Java is installed on your computer.